sbb-design-systems/lyne-components/.github/ISSUE_TEMPLATE/bug-report.md

 > What did you expect to happen?
 What happened instead?
 What would you like to
 > see changed

-> What version of the Lyne Components are you using?
+> What version of Lyne Components are you using?

 > What offering/product do you work on?
 Any pressing shipping or release dates we
 > should be aware of?